Xunaxidonita/Code-quiz/README.md

-# Password Generator
+# Code quiz

 ## Purpose

 A website that hosts a quick thinking game of coding knowledge.
-Take a quiz against the clock.
+Take a quiz against the clock!

 ## Built With